 - The terms of the agreement must be fair and executable.
 In the event of a dissolution, the court shall review the terms written in the agreement.
 If the court finds the agreement to be blatantly one-sided, the agreement will be considered invalid and unenforceable.

 - The agreement must be notarized within the state of Florida.

 Protect What Is Yours.
 Call The Virga Law Firm, P.A.
 Today.

 In the midst of a divorce, things can feel hopeless.
 But it’s important to remember that there is a light at the end of the tunnel.
-Our Panama City Beach family lawyers can assist you in securing a postnuptial agreement which sets you on the right path to lead a happy and successful life.
+Our Panama City Beach post-marital agreement lawyers can assist you in securing a postnuptial agreement which sets you on the right path to lead a happy and successful life.
 We will also assist with modifications and enforcements, should you need help ensuring agreements are upheld in the future.
 For legal assistance which has benefited clients all across Northwest Florida, call The Virga Law Firm, P.A., and hire an attorney ready to advocate on your behalf.